jngaravitoc/MW-LMC-SCF/outline.md

   - Integrate orbits of particles and compare with the orbits from Gadget.

-### Study case: Orbits of satellite galacies and GC vs static MW and static MW + LMC.
+### Study case: Orbits of satellite galaxies and GC vs static MW and static MW + LMC.

 Additional ideas of what to do once this project is done are found [here](https://github.com/jngaravitoc/MW-LMC-SCF/blob/master/ideas.md)